 The Board of Directors has always asserted the importance that it attributes, together with General Management, to Internal Control and to its main areas of application.
-Since its creation, the Audit Committee has been responsible for monitoring actions undertaken in the area of Internal Control and it reports thereon to the Board of Directors.
+Since its creation, the Audit Committee has been responsible for monitoring Internal Control procedures (Report of the Chairman of the Board of Directors on Internal Control)

+actions undertaken in the area of Internal Control and it reports thereon to the Board of Directors.
 Its remits are defined in the Internal Rules of the Board of Directors in paragraph 2.2.2.3. on page 46.